jsf0/hoplite/README.md

 		# make install

-Beginning on 17-June-2017, all commits/tags will be cryptographically signed with GPG.
-You can always find my current GPG public key [here](https://nonstate.io/about.html).

 hoplite should compile on most Unix-like systems without any dependencies.
 It has been tested and confirmed to work on the following operating systems: